Companies that use Azure Devops

 All devops Azure Devops

-Azure Devops We detected 75,382 customers using Azure Devops, 1,678 companies that churned or ended their trial, and 1,096 customers with estimated renewals in the next 3 months.
+Azure Devops We detected 76,617 companies using Azure Devops, 1,942 companies that churned, and 1,098 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (12%) and the most common company size is 51-200 employees (29%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We also track companies that use Azure to host critical infrastructure/services

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login